 How to Make Mexican Black Beans

-This method requires minimal hands-on time but rewards you with maximum flavor.
+This method requires minimal hands-on time but rewards you with maximum flavour.
 Here's exactly how to do it:

 Step 1: Sort and Rinse the Beans